 Here are some suggestions on things to see during your day trip to Nessebar:

 How to get to Nessebar from Burgas: take the M-Bus or DS Bus at Burgas Station South Terminal.
-Look for bus stop #3 at the back of the terminal and wait for the next bus to Nessebar.
+Look for bus stop #3 at the back of the terminal.
 Alight at the Old Town Nessebar bus stop.
 At the end of the day, take the M-Bus or DS Bus from Sunny Beach bus station back to Burgas.
 A single ride costs 8 lev.

 Varna is the last destination on your Bulgaria 10-day itinerary.
 I chose this as the last stop of the itinerary because many flights fly in and out of Varna Airport.

-So for Day Nine, visit Golden Sands Beach and wander around Varna.
-And depending on when you depart on Day ten, you might still have some time to see more of Varna.
+So for day 9, visit Golden Sands Beach and wander around Varna.
+And depending on when you depart on day 10, you might still have some time to see more of Varna.

 Travel from Burgas to Varna

-Bus: Several buses travel from Burgas Station South Terminal to Central Bus Station Varna, including Deily, M-Bus, Travel Express and Varnabus 2000.
+BUS: Several buses travel from Burgas Station South Terminal to Central Bus Station Varna, including Deily, M-Bus, Travel Express and Varnabus 2000.
+The bus journey is about 2.5 hours.

 Note: Central Bus Station Varna is northwest of the city centre.
 Several local buses, including Bus 409 (which can take you to and from Varna Airport), can take you to the city centre.